equinor/fusion-app-iPad/README.md

 [Fusion components](https://github.com/equinor/fusion-components) are used.

-To run the frontend locally, you need to explicitly provide an ``API_URL`` variable.
+To run the frontend locally, you need to explicitly provide an ``API_URL`` and ``AD_CLIENT_ID`` variable.
 This can be done by either setting an environment variable or creating an ``.env`` file in ``frontend``.
 An example file ``.env.example`` is provided.
 You can then run
 ```